MONOLITH651/QuickServer/README.md

-This repository contains a collection of scripts to start a simple web server using various languages and command-line tools.
-The scripts are designed to be easy to use and suitable for quick paylod testing and development.
+This repository contain script to start a simple web server using powershell.
+The script is designed for quick paylod delivery and testing when traditional solutions are not available.

 To run the **PowerShell** script that sets up an HTTP server, you need to ensure that the following components are present on the host: